 Do you have thoughts on this blog post?
 Share them with us on Facebook @NPGSKC, on Twitter @npgs_kc, or on Instagram @npgs_kc!

-Paul Artale is professional speaker and Manager for Graduate Student Engagement at the University of Michigan.
+Paul Artale is professional speaker, NASPA member, and student affairs professional.
 His 1st book The Two Year Old’s Guide to Work-Life Balance hits the bookshelves in October.
 Paul invites you to connect with him on LinkedIn (linkedin.com/in/paulartale, twitter (@PaulArtale), or through his website www.paulartale.com

 Opinions expressed in this blog are those of the author(s) and do not necessarily reflect the opinions of NASPA.
 If you agree or disagree with the content of this post, we encourage you to dialogue in the comment section below.
 NASPA reserves the right to remove any blog that is inaccurate or offensive.